eHistory

 • Claudio Saunt, Richard B. Russell Professor in American History, Department of History

-• Scott Nesbit, assistant professor of digital humanities, College of Environment and Design.
+• Scott Nesbit, associate professor of digital humanities, College of Environment and Design.

 Description